ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 subspace.
 For example a [[variational differential form]] $\alpha \in \Omega^{\bullet,\bullet}_\Sigma(E)$ is said to _vanish on shell_ if $\alpha\vert_{\mathcal{E}^\infty} = 0$.

-The remaining term $d \Theta$ in (eq:dLDecomposition) is unique, while the "presymplectic potential"
+The remaining term $d \Theta$ in (eqs:dLDecomposition) is unique, while the "presymplectic potential"

 $$
   \label{PresymplecticPotential}